 By allowing a waiver of the provision, SC will have more time to accomplish the provisions set forth in the CCDBG Act of 2014.
-This will allow us to continue to work on the process to get approval to implement the Criminal Background Check requirement of conducting NCIC Sex Offender Checks on regulated child care staff employed in regulated child care facilities and legally exempt facilities.
-It will help to bring SC closer to being in compliance and thus, improve the delivery of child care services for children.
+This will allow us to complete the background checks of existing providers for a National Crime Information Center (NCIC) Sex Offender Registry (NSOR) search including legally exempt facilities receiving CCDF funding and conducting checks every 5 years while capturing the additional exclusionary crimes that were added to the SC Background Checks Law in 2019.
+It will help to bring SC closer to being in compliance and thus improve the delivery of child care services for children.